EricSamsonCarto/Clean_StreetName_ArcpyTool/README.md

   </div>

   An excel sheet is needed in order to run the script.
-The excel sheet is called "NameABBRVs"<br>
-  and needs to be saved within the same directory as the script.
-It <br>
-  contains two lists.
-One with street prefix's and one with street abrvs <br>
+The excel sheet is called "NameABBRVs" and needs to be saved within the same directory as the script.
+It contains two lists.
+One with street prefix's and one with street abrvs
   <br>
 ------------------------------------------------------------------------------------"""
 ADD TOOL TO ARCGIS PRO PROJECT:<br>